 It is easier for children to cope if they trust you and know they can talk to you about their feelings.

 Make sure you understand your lymphoma before you try to talk to your child about it.
 Your medical team can give you information and advice to help you understand your diagnosis.
-You can also find out more about lymphoma on our website or contact us if you need any information or advice.
-Try not to leave it too long to tell your child though, as they could hear it from someone else.
+You can also find out more about lymphoma on our website or contact us if you'd like information or support.

 - Talk to your child when you are feeling calm.